-We also find that indirect effects had an effect on polarization.
+We also find that indirect effects influenced polarization.
 Figure A.7 repeats the distribution regression exercise for indirect effects.
-The same pattern as before emerges: indirect effects were positive in Nazi strongholds.
+The same pattern as before emerges: indirect effects were positive in the upper tail of the Nazi vote share distribution.
 At low levels of the CDF, none of the point estimates are positive.

 4.4 Interpreting the results.
 The existence of indirect effects may complicate the causal interpretation of our estimates.
 The main challenge lies in the definition of the comparison group: if the effect of the marches spread through the city via social connection, no area of Hamburg is truly unaffected by the treatment.
 The lack of "pure controls" would then prevent us from reading our estimates as the causal effect of the marches on voting.
 While a valid concern in theory, the problem is less serious in practice.
-Figure A.9 partitions polling stations into 25 groups of roughly similar size, based on the quintile of physical (x-axis) and social (y-axis) distance to the march.
-We color-code cells based on the post-marches change in NSDAP vote.
+Figure A.10 partitions polling stations into 16 groups of roughly similar size, based on the quartile of residual physical (x-axis) and social (y-axis) distance to the march.
+We color-code cells based on the residual post-marches change in NSDAP vote.
 The heatmap shows large swings in polling stations with top exposure along the two dimensions, and the greatest increase in places that were close to the marches both in the physical and social space.
 However, the figure also suggests that the effect fades at lower levels of exposure, which do not seem to be significantly different from each other.
-Table A.3 makes this statement more precise.
-We report the regression estimates of direct (cols.
-1+3) and indirect (cols.
-2+3) effects by quintiles of march exposure.
-We find strong effects in the top quintiles: the 20 percent polling stations that are closest to the march in distance or social exposure registers large gains for the NSDAP in the elections after the events.
-The table also confirms that the effect fades quickly: we cannot reject the null that there is no additional effect (over and above the overall swing towards the Nazis) in the remaining 80 percent of the sample, for both direct and indirect effect.
 This analysis thus suggests that the marches did not affect everyone in Hamburg, and that the consequences of top exposure were additive and similar for direct and indirect exposure.